beenotung/pym/README.md

 - Dependencies are added to `requirements.txt` automatically

+- Cross platform: it works on Linux, Mac, and Windows (with git bash)

 - This cli tool is a single executable file, you can name it whatever you want, e.g. pym, py, pm, or just p

 ## Usage